Looking for a good place to host a coin club meeting or coin-related event?

-Your local school system—Some schools allow groups to meet in their auditoriums, libraries, all-purpose rooms, and sometimes even on their athletic fields during non-school hours.
+Often schools will allow groups to meet in their auditoriums, libraries, all-purpose rooms, and sometimes even on their athletic fields during non-school hours.

-Check to see if the buildings owned by these community groups have rooms that are large enough for hosting events.
+(Elks, Kiwanas, Knights of Columbus, YMCA/YWCA, etc.) The buildings owned by these community groups normally have large rooms which are perfect for hosting events.

-State/county operated facilities—This type of facility may offer accessible meeting spaces for both large and small events.
+This type of facility often offers fully accessible meeting spaces for both large and small events.

-Coffee shops or other dining establishments—Sometimes a coffee shop or similar dining establishment may agree to reserve an area of their facility if they know that a group will be meeting there on a regular basis.
+Sometimes you'll find that coffee shops will reserve an area of their establishment if they know that a group will be meeting there on a regular basis.